-In the remote desert of western China, Oliveira Dacunha (COM’19, CAS’19) struggled to get used to the food, took a 100-mph sled ride down a dune, and discovered what it’s like to make a film in a country where the media is controlled by the government.
+In the remote desert of western China, Oliveira Dacunha (COM’19, CAS’19) struggled to get used to foreign food, took a 100-mph sled ride down a dune, and discovered what it’s like to make a film in a country where the media is controlled by the government.

 “It was definitely a wild experience,” she says.
 “I feel prepared for anything now.”

 Oliveira Dacunha was one of 100 international students, 5 of them from BU, who were part of Looking China, a three-week program sponsored by the Academy for International Communication of Chinese Culture (AICCC), which is affiliated with Beijing Normal University.
 The program invites film students from universities around the world to visit China and create a short documentary, under strict deadline pressure, about an aspect of the culture.

 Oliveira Dacunha’s film, Jia’s Happy Life, is the story of a tree planter in Kangbashi, a picturesque city full of parks and public art that was built by the Chinese government and remains largely uninhabited because it is so remote.